nico-abram/MeetupChan/README.md

 Todos:

+- TODOs in the code
 - Validate if our moongose schema makes sense
 - Overwriting existing proposal
-- Setting the mod role (admin only)
 - Voting
 - Querying your past, watched, proposals
 - Localization.
 We only really care about spanish at the moment, so this might not be worth doing and instead we just use spanish